Here are 30 multiple-choice questions (MCQs) on the topic

 d) 1, 2, 3, and 4

-4. The Domestic Violence Act criminalizes mental and physical abuse in households.
+Domestic Violence Act criminalizes mental and physical abuse in

 Which of the above statements are correct?